0xMordecai/docker-by-example/Docker-compose/cheatsheet.md

 The `redis` service uses the official `redis:alpine` image and does `not expose any port`, as we don’t want this service outside the container network’s confines.
 However, it declares a persistent volume, `redis-data`, that comprises the `/data` directory.
 We can mount this volume on the host filesystem for persistence beyond the container life cycle.

-There is also a `flask-app-net network` that uses the bridge driver, and both services share the same network.
+There is also a `flask-app-net network` that uses the `bridge driver`, and both services share the same network.
 This means the services can call each other by using their service names.
 If you look at the `app.py` code, you will see that we established a Redis service connection using the `redis` hostname.